Acting and Performance Development for Dancers

 Improve performance, audition technique, and strengthen your improvisational work as a dancer.
 In this class students will learn practical skills to take their performance to its highest level as truthful, unique, and powerful storytellers.
 Through exercises in physical acting and artistic interpretation, dancers will begin to unlock fearlessness and new levels of creativity.
 If you want to expand your acting skills as a dancer, this master class will help you develop artistic bravery and trust in your unique ability to convey a concept or story.

-Bronwen Carson's professional career started in classical ballet when after receiving scholarships to SJDT, Interlochen, and Cleveland Ballet’s Company Trainee Program.
-She joined The Cleveland Ballet at age 17, under Artistic Director Dennis Nahat.
-Fascinated with musicals, she went on to perform leading and supporting roles in Me and My Girl, Kismet, Joseph and the Technicolor Dreamcoat and The Will Rogers Follies.
-She received an Equity Ginny Award for her depiction of Zaneeta Shinn in The Music Man, which starred Dirk Lumbard.
+An award-winning film and theater director and choreographer, Bronwen Carson's professional career started in classical ballet with San Jose Dance Theatre and Cleveland Ballet.
+She went on to perform roles in Me and My Girl, Kismet, Joseph and the Technicolor Dreamcoat and The Will Rogers Follies.

 Bronwen received an Equity Ginny Award for her depiction of Zaneeta Shinn in The Music Man.
 After she was cast in a supporting role in the film Dance With Me, Bronwen moved to New York to pursue acting professionally.
 As an actor, she performed for many years in plays, films, and commercials in NYC and regionally.